MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-delete-change-log-entries.md

 ---
-    title: How to: Delete Change Log Entries | Microsoft Docs
+    title: How to Delete Change Log Entries | Microsoft Docs
     description: You can always delete change log entries that are of no use to you.
     services: project-madeira
     documentationcenter: ''